giellalt/giellalt.github.io/infra/SetUpTheFiles.md

 The files may be fetched from [their git repository](http://github.com/giellalt/).
 If you are familiar to git, just do as usual and skip this document.

 If git is new to you, you must decide whether to handle the files using **svn commands** or **git commands**.
 If you are familiar with svn you may consider continuing using them.
 We recommend you use the git commands.
+If you would rather use **svn**, scroll down to the chapter **svn users**.

-## Git users
+## git users
+We show first checkout commands, thereafter show how to upheld the file.

 ### Check out the files